News

 To celebrate today’s occasion, we spoke to three women who have reached success with our product, and are happy to share their experience with the world.
 Among other things, they told us how and why they chose P2P, mentioned what’s their comfortable level of risk, and shared some useful advice.
 Here’s what they had to say (for privacy purposes, we included only their first name and their last name initials):

 Alexandra Y.: “I’m a ski instructor during the winter and an animator during the summer.
-I don’t have any previous experience with investing whatsoever.
+I don’t have any previous experience with purchasing of receivables whatsoever.
 I’ve always been someone who’s not comfortable with taking risks – I prefer careful planning and knowing what to expect.
 I learned about iuvo and decided to try it out since I had some free funds at hand.
 I didn’t have a certain goal, nor did I know exactly how profitable it can get.
-Now that I have invested over 10 000 BGN, I’m expecting annual returns as high as the monthly salary of a qualified white collar specialist.
-I’d surely recommend P2P lending to female investors.
+Now that I have purchased over 10 000 BGN, I’m expecting annual returns as high as the monthly salary of a qualified white collar specialist.
+I’d surely recommend P2P lending to female users.
 Try it out – it doesn’t take much to start, and it has been a positive experience for me so far.
 If I can do it, you can do it!

 Conclusion